 - Take all opinions with a grain of salt.
 If you show your resume to five people, you will hear five different viewpoints, some of which may directly contradict the others!
 Look for common themes and use your own judgment.

-- If you are working with a professional resume writer, be collaborative by telling her or him that you’ll be seeking feedback from others.
-Have this conversation before you even agree to work together.
+- If you are working with a professional resume writer, be collaborative by informing her or him in advance that you’ll be seeking feedback from others.
 Discuss how best to bring the outside input into the agreed-upon writing process.
 If the process includes a draft before the final resume, it’s usually best to gather input at that point, rather than when the final product has been delivered.

 Keep in mind that skilled resume writers study surveys of employers’ preferences in resumes, so they have a broad view of what employers look for in a resume.
 This broad view may be more useful than direct input from one recruiter or manager, who may have individual idiosyncrasies and preferences that are not typical.